Nan Whaley: City of Learners and the Preschool Promise

 The City of Learners initiative was launched by Whaley in early 2014 as a citywide effort to support Dayton's schools and students.
 A committee of community leaders and volunteers identified five areas of community focus: ensure all children attend a high quality school, ensure high quality preschool is offered to all children, increase business partnerships with schools, provide mentors to more children, and expand sites for after school and summer learning.

 In 2016, the City of Dayton voters passed a 0.25% income tax increase to support critical city services and to offer 1 year of affordable, quality Preschool to all Dayton families with a 4-year-old.
 This move institutionalized Preschool Promise in Dayton and provides sustained funding.

 Downtown revitalization

 Whaley has placed significant emphasis on reviving the economy and culture of the Downtown Dayton area.
-She has done so through drawing in over $200,000,000 in downtown investments and in a refocus of the region into new ventures; she has focused especially on the Arcade Building.
+As of 2015, she has drawn in over $200,000,000 in downtown investments and in a refocus of the region into new ventures; she has focused especially on the Arcade Building.
 As a result of some new renewal efforts, new businesses have begun to move into the downtown area, including a number of small businesses and startups.

-Accessibility
+Cycling and Housing

 As a previous board member of the Bike Walk Dayton Committee, Whaley has taken significant steps towards making Dayton a bicycle friendly community.
-For instance, her administration oversaw the implementation of Dayton's first Bike Share program.
+For instance, her administration oversaw the implementation of Dayton's first Bike Share program in 2015.
 She is also a strong advocate for a county-wide landbank system to address the region's housing crisis with a more regional approach and serves on the Montgomery County Landbank Board.